-TK221 does not allow, contrary to the DGA Resins, for Ac elution in dilute $HNO{a}$ .
+TK221 Resin does not allow, contrary to the DGA Resins, Ac elution in dilute HNO_3 , dilute HCl is

-Ac elution study on 1mL TK221 cartridge (100 - 200μm), 0.05M HCl elution.
+Ac elution study on 1mL TK221 Resin cartridge (100 - 200μm), 0.05M HCl elution.
 Data courtesy of N. Vajda et al.

-The fact that TK221 retains Ac from dilute $HNO_3$ and allows its elution in dilute HCl might open the possibility of converting Ac solutions from dilute $HNO_3$ to dilute HCl using TK221.
+The fact that TK221 Resin retains Ac from dilute HNO_3 and allows its elution in dilute HCI might open the possibility of converting Ac solutions from dilute HNO_3 to dilute HCI using TK221 Resin.

-It should be noted that TK221 is now also available in 50 - 100 $\mu m$ particle size now, which will allow for narrower elution.
+It should be noted that TK221 Resin is now also available in 50 - 100μ m particle size now, which allows for narrower elution.

-Overall, a separation method similar to Lu-177 purification seems possible: Ac retention from elevated $HNO_3$ , (or HCI) rinse with dilute $HNO_3$ to remove impurities and lower $HNO_3$ concentration on the resin, followed by elution in dilute HCI.
-Ideally the final product should be loaded through a small anion exchange resin cartridge (e.g. 1 mL A8) to remove last traces of nitrate.
+Overall, a separation method similar to Lu-177 purification seems possible: Ac retention from elevated HNO_3 , (or HCl) rinse with dilute HNO_3 to remove impurities and lower HNO_3 concentration on the resin, followed by elution in HCl.
+Ideally the final product should be loaded through a small anion exchange resin cartridge (e.g. 1 mL A8 Resin) to remove last traces of nitrate.

-Additional work on the Ac separation on TK221 Resin is currently on-going.
+Additional work on the Ac separation on TK221